satanic/Tiktok-AutoClaimer/README.md

 1. Will add the choice of using proxys
 2. Autogenerate checking sid
 3. Select how meny threads to use
+4. Fix Error that states the autoclaim failed when it actually didnt

 Ratelimits